xem/GamePhysicsJS/README.md

 ## Implementation

-I took some liberties to organize the code and to name things.
+I took some liberties to simplify and reorganize the code.

 ### Setup